pacholoamit/chatgpt-prompts/README.md

 # 🚀 Quickstart

 By default the `chatgpt-prompts` persists the instance of the prompt you are using.
+All of the 140+ prompts found at [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) are compiled in this library.

 ```typescript
 import { createChatGPTPrompt } from "chatgpt-prompts";